Low FODMAP diet for IBS FAQs

-The five FODMAP carbohydrates can trigger changes in fluid content and bacterial fermentation in the colon, leading to gut symptoms in susceptible individuals.
+The FODMAP carbohydrates can trigger changes in fluid content and bacterial fermentation in the colon, leading to gut symptoms in some people.

-Patients therefore follow a low FODMAP diet which aims to eliminate the fermentable carbohydrates including Oligo-, Di-, Mono-saccharides and Polyols.
+Following a low FODMAP diet aims to eliminate the fermentable carbohydrates including oligo-, di-, mono-saccharides and polyols.

-These carbohydrates are eliminated from the patient’s diet for a trial period with the aim of re-introducing each FODMAP carbohydrate gradually to observe symptoms.
+Under the supervision of a dietitian, these carbohydrates are eliminated from the person's diet for a trial period with the aim of re-introducing each FODMAP carbohydrate gradually to observe symptoms.

 What foods are sources of high FODMAP?

 These are just a few examples of foods high in FODMAP:

 Fructose: Apples, pears, peaches, mango, sugar-snap peas, watermelon, tinned fruit in natural juice.